victorjoh/valid-draughts-moves/README.md

 5. Press Finish
 6. Press Apply and Close

-To run the tests with gradle for specific version you can do:
+If you want to run the tests with java 17 without changing any environment variables, you can do it like this:

 ```
 ./gradlew test -Dorg.gradle.java.home=/usr/lib/jvm/java-17-openjdk-amd64